 Number 4 is actually where Alpather Lake is located at the top.
 It is a small lake that you can trek to from the Gondola station.

 The gondola station is located on the main market road, at the far end of it.
 If you are sitting somewhere near the Maharani temple, then you are at the other end of the road and need to start walking in the other direction.

 So while planning a ride, the first thing you will have to do is to reach the Gondola boarding point.
 Depending on where you are staying in Gulmarg, you may have to do a bit of walking to get here.
 From Maharani temple, it is about 2 kilometers of a walk.
 If you did not want to walk that much, you can also hire a pony to take you there.

 Just ask anyone for directions and you will get pointed toward where to go.
 If you are here during peak tourist season then just follow the crowd.
 In the end, you will arrive at this building.

 It looks like a hotel but is actually the entry gate of Gulmarg Gondola.
 They have the entire setup inside including the huge waiting hall and the boarding point.
 I will post a few pictures again.

 This is the waiting room.

-And this is the spot where you jump on the Gondola.
+This is the spot where you jump on the Gondola.
 It is inside the building.
-The Gondola actually continues to remain in movement and never stop.
+The Gondola actually continues to remain in motion and never stops.
 So yes, you will actually have to get in while it remains in motion.
-It will not halt and wait for you get on board.
+It will not halt and wait for you to get on board.

 The ticket counter however is outside so make sure you buy the tickets first before getting inside the building.
 This is the booking window.

-And this is where Phase 2 ends.
+This is where Phase 2 ends.
 The green building is the Gondola station.
-Once you step out, you can then start walking to your right for Alpather Lake, like we did.
+Once you step out, you can then start walking to your right for Alpather Lake, as we did.